105ron/learn_ruby/README.md

 Test First Ruby -- RSpec 3 Edition
 ==========
 This is modified version of test-first.org's learn ruby project.
-See [testfirst.org/learn_ruby](http://testfirst.org/learn_ruby#install) for more information about how this will work.
-These test-first Ruby challenges have been forked from [https://github.com/alexch/learn_ruby](https://github.com/alexch/learn_ruby) and updated to use RSpec 3 instead of RSpec 2.
+See [testfirst's Ruby page](http://testfirst.org/learn_ruby#install) for more information about how this will work.

 ### Set up instructions